thebirdwashere/BirdBox/README.md

 BOT_ID=youridhere
 BOT_PREFIX="e;"
 ```
-Replace "yourtokenhere" with the token you got from the Discord Developer Portal for your bot account, "youridhere" with your bot's ID, and e; with your preferred command prefix.
+Replace "yourtokenhere" with the token you got from the Discord Developer Portal for your bot account, "youridhere" with your bot's ID, and "e;" with your preferred command prefix.
 Details for how to set up a bot account and how to acquire user IDs can be found online.

 Several features of BirdBox are configurable in the `config` command, including your user and server preferences on interjections, as well as bot-global settings including the bot's status.
 If you want to be considered a developer to access bot-global settings and gain elevated permissions across commands, add your User ID and name to the json under `src/data/perms.json`.